 There’s no doubt about it.
-For many, vaping continues to be seen as a viable way to quit smoking, yet when it comes to convincing naysayers of the potential benefits of e-cigarettes, the perpetual battle continues to wax and wane.
+For many, vaping continues to be seen as a viable way to quit smoking, yet when it comes to convincing naysayers of the potential benefits of e-cigarettes, doubts remain.
 In what has been a busy few months for the vaping industry, let’s take a look at some of the headlines hitting the news and how this might affect you in the future.

 E-cigarette use in the UK